determinedWaffle/ThumbsCheck/_CONTRIBUTING.md

 Go to GitHub and find YOUR FORK of the master repo.
 Initiate a pull request from your fork to the MASTER REPO.

-In the title of your pull request, include one of these keywords: CLOSES, FIXES or RESOLVES, followed by the issue # that you are resolving with this pull request.
-Please always include CLOSES, FIXES or RESOLVES plus the issue number with your pull request, that way the issue is closed automatically for us.
+In the title of your pull request, include one of these keywords: CLOSES, FIXES or RESOLVES, followed by "#", followed by the issue number you are resolving with this pull request.
+For ex.
+"Fixes #19".
+Please always include one of these keywords plus the issue number, so that the issue is closed automatically for us.

 At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
 Alternatively,